 A study of the nature of the ethical limits in business today, forces which influence ethical behavior, identifying other business and public issues, and preparing to meet ethical conflicts.
 Cross-credited with BUS 3351.
 Credit may not be awarded for BUS 3351 and PHI 3351.
+Fall and Spring.

-Fall and Spring, Prerequisite: Junior standing.
+Prerequisite: Junior standing.
 Three semester hours

 PHILOSOPHY 3381.
-MODERN POLITICAL THEORY.
+POLITICAL THEORY.

-A comparative study of the practical application of the theories of capitalism, socialism, fascism, and communism.
-Required of all members of Academy of Freedom.
-Cross-credited with POS 3381.
-Credit may not awarded for POS 3381 and PHI 3381.
-Fall.
+A comparative study of the ideas and ideologies that shaped the Western World and have influenced the non-Western World, emphasizing political theories that contributed to capitalism, liberalism, socialism, communism, and fascism.
+Cross-credited with HIS 3381 and POS 3381.
+Only three credit hours may be awarded for HIS 3381, POS 3381 and PHI 3381.
+Fall, odd years.

-Prerequisite: POS 2311, 2321, and POS 2350.
+Prerequisite: POS 2311, 2321, or consent of instructor.